Skip to main content

 Post-traumatic stress

-For some women, childbirth can actually be a traumatic experience, as it was for Ellen.
-Women who have had a history of past traumas (like childhood sexual abuse) can be triggered by the delivery process.
-As a result, these moms can experience:
+For some mothers, childbirth can be a traumatic experience, as it was for Ellen.
+Parents who have had a history of past traumas (like childhood sexual abuse) are more likely to be triggered by the delivery process.
+New moms who experienced the birth of their baby as traumatic can experience:

-• upsetting and vivid memories, nightmares, and flashbacks of the childbirth
+• upsetting and vivid memories, nightmares, and flashbacks of their birth experience

 • feelings of being numb and detached